doncandela/mgah/mgah.md

     numpy version = 2.1.3
     ```

-    This works because the actual program being run is `python`, which is installed inside the container, and `np-version.py` is an input file to `python`.
+    This works because the actual program being run is `python`, which is installed inside the container, and `np-version.py` is just an input file to `python`.
 Thus our program will be run with the Python version and package environment that exists inside the container.

-#### A container with a local Python package included and installed<a id="local-package-container"></a>
+#### A container with a local Python package installed<a id="local-package-container"></a>

 #### A container that can use MPI<a id="mpi-container"></a>